developersCradle/web-dev-bootcamp/Section 9/README.md

 # What I Learned

 - Alpha channel range from ` 1 to 0 `
-    - See throught for color
+    - See thought for color
     - `rgba(0, 209, 112, 0.5)`

 ```